Rujaan/Brand.io/README.md

 ## Credits

-Credits to https://www.arshakir.com/ for the design
+Credits to [Ar Shakir](https://www.arshakir.com/) for the design.

+Credits to [Create React App](https://github.com/facebook/create-react-app) with which, the app was Bootstrapped.

-Credits to https://www.github.com/Rujaan for completing the project in 2 1/2 days with lots of procastinations :')
+Credits to [Myself](https://www.github.com/Rujaan) for completing the project in 2 1/2 days with lots of procastinations :').

 ## To do